Wright Institute: History

-The institute was founded by Nevitt Sanford in 1968 when he left Stanford.
+The institute was founded by Nevitt Sanford in 1968.
 Dr. Sanford first gained prominence as a co-author of "The Authoritarian Personality," a study of anti-Semitism published in 1950.
 His co-authors included two refugees from Nazi persecution, Theodor Adorno and Else Frenkel-Brunswik.

 Sanford believed strongly in the capacity of adults to continue to learn and grow throughout their lives.
 His developmental approach and emphasis on the possibilities of lifelong learning form a key part of the foundation on which the Wright's doctoral program is built.

 Sanford was also influential in shaping American clinical psychology educational standards.
 In 1947, he was appointed by the American Psychological Association to the committee that established criteria for accrediting programs in clinical psychology.

-Under his leadership, the Wright Institute broadened the educational scope of clinical psychology training to include an emphasis on understanding the diverse society in which we live.
+From 1960, Sanford directed the Institute for the Study of Human Problems at Stanford University.
+In a 1988 interview, he gave his reasons for leaving Stanford as follows: "Christine, my wife, and I had never really left Berkeley in a psychological sense.
+We wanted to go home.
+In addition, no tradition-bound university is likely to lend a home to an institute bent on action".
+After an initial attempt to teach his ideas at the Berkeley Graduate Theological Union was unsuccessful, Sanford founded the Wright Institute with $25,000 in funding from Hopkins Funds, "a small foundation that gave support to unpopular causes".